jiwonk42/pig-latin/README.md

 * Example Input: I
 * Example Output: iay

+The program adds "ay" to single-letter words beginning with a consonant.
+* Example Input: c
+* Example Output: cay

+The program adds "ay" to single-letter words beginning with a consonant, regardless of capitalization.
+* Example Input: C
+* Example Output: cay

 The program moves the beginning consonants at the end of the word then add "ay".
 * Example Input: coding
 * Example Output: odingcay